-This competition OPENS on November 11, 2020, and CLOSES on May 10th, 2021 at 11:59pm ET.
-To enter, select one (1) speech from the official packet of three speeches by President Coolidge that we have provided below, record a video of yourself declaiming it, and then fill out the submission form at the bottom of this page.
-Winners will be notified of the results by the end of May.
-(Note: Previously the deadline was set to April 30th, but we have extended it.
-The new deadline is May 10th.)
+The deadline for the competition is April 16th, 2022 at 11:59pm ET.
+To enter, select one (1) speech excerpt from the official packet of three speeches by President Coolidge that we have provided below, record a video of yourself declaiming it, and then fill out the submission form at the bottom of this page.
+Winners will be notified of the results in May.

 The top finisher in each state (up to 50 states plus Washington, D.C.) will receive a prize.
 The top 8 finishers overall in this competition will receive an invitation to travel to Plymouth, Vermont, expenses paid, to compete in the declamation event at the 2022 Coolidge Cup, held July 2-4, 2022.

 Video Dos and Don’ts